ppone/docs/guides/subscription-billing.md

 ### Subscription Invoices

 A subscription will generate an invoice each billing cycle for the amount owed in that billing cycle.
-A  containing line items for the plan and any addons.
+The invoice contains line items for the plan and any addons.

 ### Prorations